toucansites/try-o-template/contents/posts/new-post/index.md

 1. Create a new directory for your post:
    - Name the folder based on the post title or a short identifier.
 For example:

      ```
      mkdir src/contents/posts/my-first-post
      ```
-   - Use lowercase and hyphens to keep the folder name consistent.
+   - Use lowercase letters and hyphens to maintain consistency in folder naming.

 ---

 ### Step 3: Add an `index.md` File

 1. Inside the new directory (e.g., `src/contents/posts/my-first-post`), create a file named `index.md`.
-   - This file contains metadata and content for the post.
+   - This file stores the metadata and content for the post.

 2. Add the following content to the `index.md` file:

    ```
    ---
    type: post